devhliu/dcmCheck/docs/latest/viewer/configuration.md

     },
   },
   /**
-   * Internally, the OHIF Viewer fetches data primarily with the
+   * Internally, the DCMCloud Viewer fetches data primarily with the
    * `cornerstoneWADOImageLoader` and the `DICOMWebClient`.
 If either of these
    * receive a non-200 response, this method allows you to handle that error.
    *